California Salaried Employees Laws

 Violation of Salaried Employees Wages Payment in California

 Assembly Bill 673, enacted into law by the Governor in 2019 in California, brought amendments to Labor Code section 210.
-This adjustment now permits employees to seek statutory penalties for delayed wage payment while they are still employed.
+This adjustment now permits employees to seek statutory penalties for delayed wage payments while they are still employed.
 This late payment penalty encompasses various types of wages that haven’t been paid promptly, such as minimum wage, overtime wages, or vacation wages.

 Earlier, Labor Code section 210 solely allowed the recovery of civil penalties payable to the State through a civil action, including actions under the Private Attorneys General Act (PAGA).
 Although the section maintains the provision for civil penalties going to the State, it now includes a provision allowing employees to recover the entire penalty for themselves through the Labor Commissioner’s wage claim procedure.